meteoinfo/MeteoInfoDoc/docs/introduction.rst

 To run the script with headless model, a system configuration in which the display device is lacking, type:
 ``./milab.sh -b test.py``
 It is specially useful in Unix/Linux crontab.

+On Mac OS platform, you can launch MeteoInfoLab similar with Linux paltform but using:

+``./milab_mac.sh``

 Lib files
 ======================